vkopytin/databinding/README.md

 To build solution run `yarn watch`.
 It would build `lib/index.html` and `lib/main.js`
 To start dev server run `yarn dev`.
 It would run local server on https://localhost:8080/index.html by default.

-The goal is to build fully working databinding solution that is compatible to use for javascript and another frameworks (if possible)
+The goal is to get at least workable databinding solution.
+Ideally compatible to use for javascript and another frameworks (if possible)

 Tasks that databind should perform (toDO):
 1. [x] Monitor changes and transfer value from source to target and vice versa (two way databinding);